From day one, we provide close personal support to you and your scheme adviser, helping to promote, set up and manage your scheme on an ongoing basis.

 We price schemes individually based on their expected profile.
 We take into account a combination of factors including any extra services you wish us to provide, the profile of your workforce, the number of employees you expect to join and their average payments to the scheme.

-If you choose Scottish Widows, one of our dedicated corporate servicing teams in Edinburgh will be immediately assigned to look after your scheme on an ongoing basis.
+If you choose Scottish Widows, one of our dedicated servicing teams or Account Managers will be immediately assigned to look after your scheme on an ongoing basis.

-- You’ll have direct access to them via their dedicated phone, fax and email
+- You’ll have direct access to them via their dedicated phone and email

-- They only deal with corporate pensions and are specialists in administration and personal service
+- They only deal with workplace pensions and are specialists in administration and personal service

 - They’ll help you with online services, and find the easiest or quickest ways to do your routine pensions admin